lightningkite/khrysalis/README.md

 - A Swift library giving Android-like functionality
 - A rapid-prototyping tool, whose output is then modifiable to become a full app.

-## Do I have to use all of the features?
+## Do I have to use all the features?

 The only requirement is that the library portion be imported - other than that you can use only the parts you want.
 For example, you could:
 - just use the library and syntax transformer to share logic between the two apps